tarmolov/yandex-maps-ui-kukusik/README.md

 # yandex-maps-ui-kukusik
 ![screenshot](screenshot.png)

-A demo project for deploypment with debian-packages.
+A demo project for deployment with debian-packages.
 For demonstrantion purposes only.

 ## Prerequisites
 * [Docker](https://www.docker.com/)